pritampanda15/Omixium_YouTube_Channel/README.md

 This repository hosts transcripts, key insights, and supplemental materials for tutorials from the **Omixium YouTube channel**.

-Here you'll find recordings and breakdowns of AI-powered workflows—ranging from molecular docking and bioinformatics scripting to deploying ML models—structured as accessible and practical learning resources.
+Here you'll find recordings and breakdowns of AI-powered workflows ranging from molecular docking and bioinformatics scripting to deploying ML models structured as accessible and practical learning resources.

 ## Channel Overview